Stable Matching: Dealing with Changes in Preferences: Results

+\Cref{sec:lp_intro} presented an efficient algorithm for finding stable matchings using linear programming.
+We now extend this approach to define a linear program for robust stable matchings.
+Our goal is to characterize when the associated polytope is integral, allowing us to efficiently compute robust stable matchings.

+We show that the robust stable matching polytope is integral when $(A, B)$ is of type either $(n,1)$ or $(1,n)$, which in turn yields efficient algorithms for computing robust matchings in these settings.

-The linear program is given below - the first two and last constraints ensure that any solution $x$ is a fractional perfect matching, and the remaining two constraints prevent blocking pairs with respect to either instance.
+The linear program for the robust stable matching instance $(A, B)$ is given below.
+The first two and the last constraints ensure that any feasible solution $x$ is a fractional perfect matching, while the middle two constraints prevent blocking pairs under instances $A$ and $B$, respectively.

-A solution to Equation~\ref{eq:lp_multi} is clearly a fractional stable matching under both $A$ and $B$.
-Choose $\theta\in [0,1]$ with uniform probability and construct two integral perfect matchings $\mu^A_{\theta}$ and $\mu^B_{\theta}$ as explained in Section~\ref{sec:lp_intro}.
+A solution to LP~\ref{eq:lp_multi} corresponds to a fractional matching that is stable under both $A$ and $B$.
+Analogous to the single-instance case (see \Cref{sec:lp_intro}), let $\theta \in [0,1]$ be chosen uniformly at random.
+Construct two integral perfect matchings $\mu^A_{\theta}$ and $\mu^B_{\theta}$ by performing the interval-based rounding procedure using the preference orders from instances $A$ and $B$, respectively.

-\begin{lemma} The two integral perfect matchings are identical, i.e., $\mu^A_{\theta} = \mu^B_{\theta}$. \end{lemma} \begin{corollary} $\mu^A_{\theta}$ $( = \mu^B_{\theta})$ is stable under both $A$ and $B$ and the polyhedron described by LP~\ref{eq:lp_multi} has integer optimal vertices. \end{corollary} This means the LP can be used to find a stable matching in the setting $(1,n)$(and so, also for $(0,n)$).
-Note that the method no longer works for $(2,2)$- the proof of Lemma~\ref{lem:lp} does not hold anymore.
-For this reason, we believe that the polyhedron here might not have integral vertices.